compass adjuster australia

-First download the CompassAdjuster Pelorus card to make a pelorus using a CD and CD case.
-You will need to print and glue the card face to a CD disc.
-(Check the printer has not distorted the compass card.)
+The first step is to print the CompassAdjuster Pelorus card to make the pelorus using a CD and CD case.
+(Use A4 size paper and check the printer has not distorted the compass card.)
+The second step is to glue and trim the card face to a CD disc.
 The final step is to locate the centre of the CD with a sighting peg.
-Alternatively a printed disc can be purchased through Compass Adjuster.
-To buy a printed disc, send a message to organise payment and delivery.

 Conventional peloruses are used to determine a bearing of an object with the knowledge of the vessel’s heading.
 The CompassAdjuster Pelorus is used to determine the vessel’s heading with the knowledge of a bearing.